Can Uv Rays Pass Through Glass

 Protecting Yourself in the Car

 Spending a lot of time in the car can expose you to significant amounts of UV radiation, especially through the side windows.
-To protect yourself while driving, consider installing UV-blocking films on your car windows.
+Plus, to protect yourself while driving, consider installing UV-blocking films on your car windows.
 Wear sunscreen on exposed skin, such as your arms and face, even on cloudy days.

 Protecting Yourself at Home and in the Office